 How to get right back into trading after a crash

-We’ve said it before and we’ll say it again – Trading is hard.
-In fact, trading as a profession is one of the hardest jobs out there.
+Trading as a profession is one of the hardest jobs out there.
 If you pooled together everyone who’s ever tried to make it and compared that number to those that actually have, well, you’d find exponentially more losers than winners.

-The main reason why you’ll find so many more failed traders is because in this job, there’s no room for being average.
+The main reason why you’ll find so many more failed traders is because there’s no room for being average.
 Success in the market is simply whether you win.
-You won’t survive very long is all you do is lose money.
-There’s no middle ground in the profession like there is in other jobs, as other careers have a spectrum of performance.
+You won’t survive very long, if all you do is lose money.
+There’s no middle ground as there is in other jobs because other careers have a spectrum of performances.
 In trading you either perform or you don’t.
-No one can argue with the market when it decides to push you out if you can’t win.
+No one can argue with the market when it decides to push you out.

 Well, first off, if we know there’s one person who can make money in financial trading, there’s no reason why we can’t do the same.
 The goal is possible to achieve and we just need a solid process to overcome our failures along the way.

 Another thing that’s quite ubiquitous though not unique to trading, is that’s incredibly lonely.
 You’ll learn alone, experience market events alone, and without a coach or mentor pushing you along, it’s very hard to go through the process of experiencing failures and picking yourself back up.